sindresorhus/filter-obj/readme.md

 Type: `object`

-Source object to filter properties from.
+The source object to filter properties from.

 #### filter